Jaimeloeuf/Embedded-Controls-and-Applications-Project/README.md

 #### Technical components for the emulated stuff.
 - Sprinkler strength/speed
 	- controlled by the hardware PWM.
-	- Timer 2 will be used for the timing/interrupting operation.
+	- Timer 2 will be used for the PWM generation
 - Temperature value
-	- Read using the ADC on the Pic Chip from the temperature sensor breakout board
+	- Read using the on chip ADC
-	- Sensor breakout board consist of a LM35 temperature sensor and a simple 10X amplifier.
-	- Amp is need to make the reading more precise as the resolution of the ADC is not very high.
-	- The ADC's reference voltage will be the positive power supply voltage of 5V and Gnd of 0V, thus resolution or step size is 4.88mV.
-	- The range of expected output voltage from the temperature sensor is from 200mV to 500mV.
-A 10 times amplification can be used.
-- On/Off control switch
+- Sprinkler's Toggle switch
-	- The touch sensor can be used.
-If Sprinkler on when touched, off it and vice versa.
+	- The touch sensor will be used.
+Touching it toggle's the current state of the sprinkler
 - A setInterval function
 	- A Timer will used to acheive this.
 	- At every interval a function the user chooses can be ran.